greySkelton/engagement-report-G6/README.md

 ## Instructions for customizing the report

-The customize-able feature for this report is TBD...
+The customize-able feature for this report is allowing the user to include or exclude code chunks in the outputted html.

+Instructions to select exclusion or inclusion of code chunks:

+1. ...